Security v1

 Warning

-Prior to EDB Postgres for Kubernetes 1.21, enableSuperuserAccess was set to true by default.
-This change has been implemented to improve the security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the spec of the Cluster resource, while providing developers with full powers inside the database through the database owner user.
+enableSuperuserAccess is set to false by default to improve the security-by-default posture of the operator, fostering a microservice approach where changes to PostgreSQL are performed in a declarative way through the spec of the Cluster resource, while providing developers with full powers inside the database through the database owner user.

 As far as password encryption is concerned, EDB Postgres for Kubernetes follows the default behavior of PostgreSQL: starting from PostgreSQL 14, password_encryption is by default set to scram-sha-256, while on earlier versions it is set to md5.